 Yes, we’re not as active as we should be, and we eating more than ever.
 But why has our calorie intake gone up so much in recent years?
 High calorie foods, bigger portions and more frequent eating contribute, to be sure.
 But a recent study1 attempted to tease out which of these factors have contributed most to America’s problem with girth control.

-The study, conducted by researchers at the University of North Carolina, looked at changes in American eating habits by examining data from nationwide surveys over 4 time periods, with the first beginning in 1977, and the last survey concluding in 2006.
+The study, conducted by researchers at the University of North Carolina, looked at changes in American eating habits by examining data from nationwide surveys over four time periods, with the first beginning in 1977 and the last survey concluding in 2006.
 Over this 30 year period, our total calorie intake increased a whopping 570 calories per day, with nearly half that increase occurring in just the last ten years alone.

 It turns out that increased snacking takes much of the blame.
 In the past 30 years, the average number of ‘eating occasions’ for US adults has gone from 3.8 times per day to just about 5.
-And, we shortened the time interval between eating occasions by a full hour - we now eat an average of every 2 ½ hours, compared to the 3 ½ hours we used to wait between feedings in the 1970s.
+And we shortened the time interval between eating occasions by a full hour.
+We now eat an average of every 2 ½ hours, compared to the 3 ½ hours we used to wait between feedings in the 1970s.

 This isn’t to say that eating five times a day is a bad thing.
 If you don’t exceed your daily calorie needs, it doesn’t matter if you eat two times a day or twelve.
 But the more often you eat, the less you need to eat each time.
-And that’s an adjustment that many Americans don’t seem to be making – the calories are piling up because we just keep eating more, and more often.
+And that’s an adjustment that many Americans don’t seem to be making.
+The calories are piling up because we just keep eating more, and more often.

 1 Popkin and Duffey.
 PLoS Medicine.
 June 2011, 8:6, 1-7.